-Overall, Milciclib has indicated a similar pattern of toxicity across studies.
+Overall.
+Milciclib has indicated a similar pattern of toxicity across studies.
 Consistent with preclinical findings, the safety profile of the compound in humans is characterized by a dose-limiting neurological toxicity and, to a lesser extent, by gastrointestinal (GI) toxicity.
-Asthenia and fatigue are also present, as well as effects on liver, especially with prolonged schedules of administration.
-Mild/moderate tremors are a common finding, reported also at RP2Ds (only one case of grade 3), whereas ataxia was observed primarily during the first dose-escalation study (one case of grade 3 ataxia occurred also at the RP2D in the combination study CDKO-125a-004 and one in CDKO-125a-006 trial).
+Asthenia (weakness) and fatigue have also been observed, as well as effects on liver, especially with prolonged schedules of administration.
+Mild/moderate tremors are a common finding, reported also at recommended Phase II Doses (RP2Ds) (only one case of grade 3), whereas ataxia (loss of muscle control and balance) was observed primarily during the first dose-escalation study (one case of grade 3 ataxia occurred also at the RP2D in the combination study CDKO-125a-004 and one in CDKO-125a-006 trial).
 Both tremor and ataxia were generally reversible in all cases in up to 7-9 days, upon drug discontinuation or dose reduction in some cases.
 Grade 1-2 dizziness was also reported, with only one grade 3 occurrence, overall.
-Mild dysgeusia is another event that was reported across studies, as well as headache and anorexia.
-Grade 3 myasthenia was also reported in two patients.
-Nausea and/or vomiting and /or diarrhea were mostly of grade 1- 2 in severity and were manageable with appropriate therapy.
+Mild dysgeusia (disorder of sense of taste) is another event that was reported across studies, as well as headache and anorexia (loss of appetite).
+Grade 3 myasthenia (muscle weakness) was also reported in two patients.
+Nausea and/or vomiting and/or diarrhea were mostly of grade 1-2 in severity and were manageable with appropriate therapy.
 Diarrhea was occasionally severe, leading to dehydration in several instances.
 Skin disorders were also reported across studies; the events were mainly of grade 1-2 in severity except for one case of grade 3 rash maculopapular and one case grade 3 of erythema multiforme.
-Haematological toxicity was mainly represented by lymphocytes decrease and, to a lesser extent by all the other hematological parameters.
-Severe thrombocytopenia was sporadically observed, especially at the highest doses tested and in combination with gemcitabine.
+Hematological toxicity was mainly represented by lymphocytes (white blood cells) decrease and, to a lesser extent by all the other hematological parameters.
+Severe thrombocytopenia (decrease in number of platelets in blood) was sporadically observed, especially at the highest doses tested and in combination with gemcitabine.
 Effects on liver were dose-dependent and mainly represented by transient transaminase elevation (with bilirubin slightly less affected).
-ALT/AST elevations were usually mild using the 7 days on /7 days off schedule (even if prolonged transaminases were occasionally observed).
+ALT/AST (liver enzymes measured to monitor liver damage) elevations were usually mild using the 7 days on /7 days off schedule (even if prolonged transaminases (liver enzymes) were occasionally observed).
 The more prolonged administrations were associated with a more frequent and pronounced effect on liver function tests.
-Asymptomatic grade 3-4 lipase elevations were sometimes reported, without clinical manifestation.
+Asymptomatic grade 3-4 lipase (a pancreatic enzyme that breaks down fats, measured to monitor pancreatic function) elevations were sometimes reported, without clinical manifestation.
 No important effects on renal function were noted.

-Monitoring of visual function was performed through visual acuity, funduscopy and, in a subset of studies, ERG examinations.
+Monitoring of visual function was performed through visual acuity, funduscopy (ophthalmic examination of the back of the eye) and, in a subset of studies, ERG examinations.
 Overall, no clinically relevant abnormalities for these parameters emerged during treatment across studies, except for ERG worsening, compared to baseline, observed in three patients, who for this reason discontinued study treatment as per protocol, and one case of retinal detachment reported as a serious event in one patient (CDKO-125a-006 trial) and assessed as probably related to Milciclib maleate.